The article announcing the discovery of the inscription (IEJ 63: 39-49) is here.

 Rosh is indubitably a human head, and it is more triangular than circular (Q); but with only one of them present, R and Q are hard to separate in this case;

-Samek has a different letter (and here I am pointing out a significant detail that has been overlooked in the past): instead of the fish for S (as in the Sinai inscriptions, Beth Shemesh, and Izbet Sartah) the spinal column (Egyptian djed) becomes the standard Samek (unfortunately the Qeiyafa ostracon apparently does not have Samek, nor Zayin, but I have a feeling the fish is in line 4);
+Samek has a different letter (and here I am pointing out a significant detail that has been overlooked in the past): instead of the fish for S (as in the Sinai inscriptions, Beth Shemesh, and Izbet Sartah) the spinal column (Egyptian djed) becomes the standard Samek (the Qeiyafa ostracon apparently does not have this Samek, but I think the fish is in line 4);

 Mem will always be vertical (falling water) not horizontal (level water).